StrikingLoo/strikingloo.github.io/wiki/essays.md

 ## Advice from Paul Graham

-[**Trying**, by Paul Graham](http://paulgraham.com/essay.html)

-To understand what a real essay is, we have to reach back into history again, though this time not so far.
+> To understand what a real essay is, we have to reach back into history again, though this time not so far.
 To Michel de Montaigne, who in 1580 published a book of what he called "essais."
 He was doing something quite different from what lawyers do, and the difference is embodied in the name.
 Essayer is the French verb meaning "to try" and an essai is an attempt. **An essay is something you write to try to figure something out.**

-Figure out what?
+> Figure out what?
 You don't know yet.
 And so you can't begin with a thesis, because you don't have one, and may never have one.
 An essay doesn't begin with a statement, but with a question.
 In a real essay, you don't take a position and defend it.
 You notice a door that's ajar, and you open it and walk in to see what's inside.

-If all you want to do is figure things out, why do you need to write anything, though?
+> If all you want to do is figure things out, why do you need to write anything, though?
 Why not just sit and think?
 Well, there precisely is Montaigne's great discovery. **Expressing ideas helps to form them.** Indeed, helps is far too weak a word.
 Most of what ends up in my essays I only thought of when I sat down to write them.
 That's why I write them.

-In the things you write in school you are, in theory, merely explaining yourself to the reader.
+> In the things you write in school you are, in theory, merely explaining yourself to the reader.
 In a real essay you're writing for yourself.
 You're thinking out loud.

+[**Trying**, by Paul Graham](http://paulgraham.com/essay.html)

 ## Writing a Blog

 ### Tom Critchlow on "You're not Blogging and that's a Problem"

-"So what’s the lesson here? **Blog on topics you’re thinking about - but remember you don’t need to finish the thought to put the post live.**
+> "So what’s the lesson here? **Blog on topics you’re thinking about - but remember you don’t need to finish the thought to put the post live.**

-Here’s my best trick for writing blog posts.
+> Here’s my best trick for writing blog posts.
 It’s simple: **write a blog post, think about who cares about that topic, email it to them asking for their thoughts.**

-Could be an old boss, a friend, someone you met at a conference - it doesn’t matter.
+> Could be an old boss, a friend, someone you met at a conference - it doesn’t matter.
 Write something they’d find interesting and email them a thoughtful email.
 Don’t send more than 5 of these per blog post.

-it’s a great routine to get into because it **forces you to write a blog post so that at least one person cares about it.**"
+> It’s a great routine to get into because it **forces you to write a blog post so that at least one person cares about it.**"

 ### Advice from Monica Lent's Blogging Newsletter